Asiatic Vespers: Massacre

 The massacres were a calculated response to the Roman declaration of war.
 They were meant to force cities to take a side: "no city that did his bidding now could ever hope to be received back into Roman allegiance".
 The killings took place probably in the first half of the year 88 BC.
 Valerius Maximus and Memnon indicate a death toll of approximately 80,000; Plutarch claims – "less credibly" – a death toll of 150,000.
 The reported numbers, according to fragments of Dio, are however probably exaggerated.
 They were planned, with Mithridates writing secretly to regional satraps and leaders to kill all Italian residents (along with wives, children, and freedmen of Italian birth) thirty days after the day of writing.

 Mithridates furthermore offered freedom to slaves which informed on their Italian masters and debt relief to those who slew their creditors.
 Assassins and informers would share with the Pontic treasury half the properties of those who were killed.
 Ephesus, Pergamon, Adramyttion, Caunus, Tralles, Nysa, and the island of Chios were all scenes of atrocities.
-Many of these cities were under the control of tyrants, many of the cities enthusiastically fell upon their Italian inhabitants, who were "held responsible for the prevailing climate of aggressive greed[,] acquisitiveness[,] and... malicious litigation".
+Many of these cities were under the control of tyrants, and many of the inhabitants enthusiastically fell upon their Italian neighbours, who were blamed "for the prevailing climate of aggressive greed[,] acquisitiveness[,] and... malicious litigation".